Riva CRM Integration - Documentation and Knowledge Base

 Step 3: Select your availability

-Once you have published the single use link, you can either copy the single use link or copy a text template which lists all the time slots that was marked as available.
+Once you have published the single-use link, you can either copy the single-use link or copy a text template that lists all the time slots that were marked as available.
 The link will expire once it has been used or after its last selected availability slot.

 Recipient's Experience